Vitols999/QMS-WIKI/DocQuickStartEnglish.md

 * When working with QMS, the user often receives information about actions to be performed in the form of info bubbles when pointing the mouse to a displayed object.
 * _Activate vector maps and choose level of map details:_
     * Go to the `Maps` window with your mouse.
-    * Open the context menu with a right click and select `Setup map paths`.
+    * Open the context menu with a right-click and select `Setup map paths`.
     * Open the folder `QMS\Maps` and select this folder.
     * In the map window appears a new entry `LeisureMap DE`.
-    * Open the context menu with a right click on the map name and select `Activate`.
+    * Open the context menu with a right-click on the map name and select `Activate`.
     * Move the map to a position that is contained in the map.
 The map should be visible.
     * A double-click on the name of an activated vector map opens the display of configurable map properties:
         * Opacity of the map (slider).